Skip to content

 Which one of the following phylogenetic trees represents a DIFFERENT phylogenetic tree?

-Click to show Identify Different Phylogenetic Tree (Rigorous) example problem
+Click to show Different Phylogenetic Trees (Rigorous) example problem

 Find the DIFFERENT tree